matomo-org/looker-studio-connector/TESTS.md

   and handed back to the test.
 If a string is not returned from a function, `clasp` will pretty print the JSON object which is harder to parse.
 Exceptions are just not printed out as JSON so they would also be harder to parse.

+* **setScriptProperties**: contains the function `setScriptProperties` which is used to test environment variables used by the connector (since script properties can override values in the .env file).

 **Global test setup**

 The global setup code for the automated tests is defined in the `./tests/globalSetup.js` file which performs the